ninux1/docs/dpdk_notes.md

 DPDK libraries
-1) librte_eal   = initializes pci, other hardware , os features environment variables.
+1) librte_eal   = initializes pci, other hardware , os features environment variables. in kernel rte_eal_init initializes the EAL and allocates the memory from huge pages. rte_mempool_create , creates the pool of mem bufs to hold the packet data.

 DPDK models
 1) Run to completion